 - Any personal medical data without a consent firm

-People that earn over $75,000 annually may see arrest information longer than seven years in the past included on their background reports (Salary Exception).
+People that earn over $75,000 annually may see arrest information longer than seven years in the past included on their background reports due to a Salary Exception.
 Before requesting the report from the agencies, employers are required to provide the applicant with a clear disclaimer of disclosure and obtain the applicant’s written consent of the query.

 The employer is also required to inform the applicant about the types of information that will be requested in the report.
-If the employer decides to take adverse action as a result of the report, they are required to conduct the complete pre / adverse action process.
+If the employer decides to take adverse action as a result of the report, they are required to conduct the complete pre-adverse/adverse action process.